The 1907/15 Mors Le Sanglier - Aero Gp Special

 Mors, was the basis of what is now, Citroën.
 André Citroën took over at Mors when they went under and turned it around.
 The Mors name was axed, so in truth... the mors really lives on to this very day.

 During the company's height, average business-clown purchased the rolling chasis seen below.
 Then, cleverly, the company sent you packing to a service facility where... they'd put any body you fancied on the thing.
-These ranged from the sedan on up to the "People mover," or bus.
+These ranged from the sedan to the "People mover," or bus.

 Very few Mors automobiles survive to this day.